Amitbhave/flutter-simple-url-preview/README.md

 ## Getting Started

 This shows url preview of a URL.
+(Now migrated to null-safety).

 Currently only supports [Open Graph Protocol](https://www.ogp.me/)